Gilgamech/website/Gillogisms.md

 1. How much website moderation is done for free?
 1. How you define yourself to one group becomes how you define yourself to other groups.
 1. Hug a tree today, before a virus or something wipes them all out. - 2020 / Trees have evolved to start forest fires that they can survive, but their neighbors cannot. - 2021 / Trees produce terpenes like pinene which make humans feel relaxed, and over 90f these also produce ozone.
-1. Human foot shape is a parallel evolution of some dinosaurs, meaning it's a good shape for a foot.
+1. Human foot shape is a parallel evolution of some dinosaurs and ETs, meaning it's a good shape for a foot.
 1. Human objectivity is subjective to humans.
 1. Humannoying.
 1. Humans are among the most complex objects in the universe.
 This great complexity enables minor variations to yield great differences between us, which is maddening because we are all basically clones from imperfect cloning machines.
 (One of the things we imperfectly clone is the cloning machine.)